ashishrao7/NFPP/README.md

 Before starting the execution, please download the data from this  <a href="https://drive.google.com/file/d/10wNYiEY9SXlroxRd_atbgKjzQP4M-UfF/view?usp=sharing">link</a>

-Once you have downloaded files from the above link, and extracted them to a folder called `data`, to run the files execute with the following commands
+Once you have downloaded files from the above link, and extracted them to a folder called `data`, to run the files execute with the following commands to execute the code

 `python correlate_and_phase.py`